yjs/yjs/attributing-content.md

 `AttributionManager` is an abstract class for mapping attributions.
 It is possible to highlight arbitrary content with this approach.

-The next steps are to:

-- finish the implementation for Y.Map and Y.Xml* (which should be easy, compared to Y.Map).
-- Implement an AttributionManager-CRDT for the backend that sits there and associates changes with users.
-- use `getContent(attributionManager)` instead of `toDelta` in y-prosemirror.
-Would like to make the attribution part of y-prosemirror, however Nick can also use this approach to customly render the changes in ProseMirror.

 The AttributionManager is encodes very efficiently.
 The ids are encoded using run-length encoding and the Attributes are de-duplicated and only encoded once.
 The above example encodes in 20 bytes.